Mthomas90/Swift/README.md

 Cash Register Application(Swift)

+Hello Welcome to Cash Register Application this is an small receipt/order application written entirely in swift.
 You can run the application like a normal swift application in Xcode.
-I added a quick UI to make it easier for you to use the application.

 I added 5 more StateCodes that I recieved from the wikipedia link so there are 10 state codes to choose from.